GaryHostt/Oracle_Integration/Errors.md

 # Summary on how errors, parallelism, synchronicity & error handling works in OIC

-Situation of concern, how to handle a file upload if a row is messed up or something else in an integration fails?
+Situation of concern, how to handle a file upload if a row is messed up or something else in a integration fails?
+The one outlined below is a scheduled orchestration that was triggered manually for the following tests.

 ### Different scenarios examined:
 	Error in csv, stopping with switch statement